dips-21/my_practice/SELENIUM Interview.md

 30) Soft Assert and Hard Assert?
 Soft Assert - Soft Assert collects errors during @Test .Soft Assert does not throw an exception when an assert fails and would continue with the next step after the assert statement .
-(Logo)
-      Soft Assertion continues with test execution even if the assertion conditions fails. it does not throw any error when the assertion condition fails but continues with the next step of the test.
+(Logo) Soft Assertion continues with test execution even if the assertion conditions fails. it does not throw any error when the assertion condition fails but continues with the next step of the test.

 Hard Assert - Hard assert throws an AssertException immediately when an assert statement fails and test suite continue with next @Test.
 (Login)
   Hard assertion does not continue with execution until the assertion condition is True.
   Hard assertion usually throw an assertion error whenever an assertion condition fails.
   The test case will be immediately marked as failed when a hard assertion condition fails. by default assert in selenium WD are hard asserts.

 31) What are the verification points available in Selenium ?
-In selenium IDE , we use selenese verify and assert commands as verification points .In selenium web driver , there is no built-in features for verification points.
-It totally depends on our coding style. some of the verification points are - to check for page title to check for certain text to check for certain elements like text box, button , drop down
+In selenium IDE , we use selenese verify and assert commands as verification points .
+In selenium web driver ,there is no built-in features for verification points.
+It totally depends on our coding style. some of the verification points are - isDisplayed() , isEnabled , isSelected(), size()- Element is present or not(for checking isPresent) , getTitle(), getCurrentURL(),getPageSource(). and it is used to check for page title , to check for certain text ,to check for certain elements like text box, button , drop down

 32) How to launch a browser using Selenium WD?
 -> Webdriver is an interface , we create Object of Webdriver interface.